 Integration with other services — Back in the days, emails were primarily used to send and receive plain messages.
 Now emails come with attachments (all sorts of files), events, etc. An integration with other services will make your life much easier.

-Availability — A great mail app should be available for both platforms, iPhone and Android.
-No matter how great a mail app can be, if you can’t use it on your smartphone it’s useless.
+Availability — A great mail app should be available for both platforms, iOS, and Android.
+No matter how great an email app can be, if you can’t use it on your phone it’s useless.

 Spark offers perhaps the most user-friendly interface when it comes to email apps.
 Not only can it integrate with just about any email provider that you have an account with, but you can also link your Spark app to multiple different email addresses.